danyswr/perfoma/replit.md

 - The system requires an OpenRouter API key to function (agents use LLMs for operation)
 - Backend logs show successful API communication
 - Frontend health checks are working (backend receiving /api/agents requests)
-- WebSocket HMR warnings in development are cosmetic and don't affect functionality
+- WebSocket HMR warnings in development are cosmetic and don't affect functionality (this is Next.js dev server's hot reload, not the application's WebSocket)
+- Chart dimension warnings during initial render are cosmetic - charts function correctly after data loads
+- The application's actual WebSocket for real-time updates uses the `/ws/*` routes, which work properly